Libensemble/libensemble/docs/data_structures/libE_specs.rst

             and/or assignment of resources to workers is disabled.
 This also means that any entries in the "resource_info" option will be ignored.
             Default: False
+        "platform" [str]:
+            Name of a known platform defined in the platforms module.
+            E.g., libE_specs["platform"] = "perlmutter_g"
+            Note: the environment variable LIBE_PLATFORM is an alternative way of setting.
+            See also option "platform_specs".
+        "platform_specs" [Platform|dict]:
+            A Platform object (or dictionary) specifying settings for a platform.
+            For list of Platform options see "Platform Options" below.
+            Any fields not given, wil be auto-detected by libEnsemble.
+            See also option "platform".
         "num_resource_sets" [int]:
             The total number of resource sets.
 Resources will be divided into this number.
             Default: None.
 If None, resources will be divided by workers (excluding